An official website of the United States government

 A lock (lock ) or https:// means you’ve safely connected to the .mil website.
 Share sensitive information only on official, secure websites.

-The most common activity that could have resulted in the historical release of PFOA, PFOS, and other PFAS to the environment at Navy installations is the use of firefighting foam (specifically, aqueous film-forming foam, or AFFF) for testing, training, firefighting, and other life-saving emergency responses.
-Because of this historical use, there is potential for PFOA, PFOS, and other PFAS to be in the groundwater and may be present in nearby drinking water wells that are located in the direction that the groundwater flows away from the at the former Naval Air Station (NAS) Memphis, a transferred parcel currently owned and operated by the City of Millington and the Millington Municipal Airport Authority.
+The most common activity that could have resulted in the historical release of PFAS to the environment at Navy installations is the use of firefighting foam (specifically, aqueous film-forming foam, or AFFF) for testing, training, firefighting, and other life-saving emergency responses.
+Due to this historical use, PFAS are present in former Naval Air Station (NAS) Memphis groundwater and may also be present in nearby off-base drinking water wells located in the direction that groundwater flows away from former NAS Memphis.

 For website questions email the webmaster